Skip to main content

 • Charitable Account: Assets can only be moved out of the DAF if going to a qualified 501c(3) organization.

-• Tax Deduction: Donors receive a tax deduction in the year they contribute assets to the DAF, even if those assets are not distributed to a charity in that year.
+• Tax Deduction: Donors receive a tax deduction in the year they contribute assets to the DAF, even if those assets are not distributed to a nonprofit in that year.

 • Advisory Role: Donors retain advisory privileges, meaning they can recommend grants from the DAF to qualified charitable organizations, but the sponsoring organization makes the final approval and therefore gift.

-DAFs provide a range of benefits that appeal to high-net-worth individuals but most important are the following:
+DAFs provide a range of benefits that appeal to donors but most important are the following:

 • Simplicity: Rather than keeping track of many giving receipts for their tax deductions, donors get one receipt from the DAF for their total charitable giving that year.

 • Legacy and Family Engagement: DAFs allow families to engage in philanthropy across generations, providing a vehicle for charitable giving that can be passed down.
-Though the money within the DAF cannot come of out of the fund, even if the account holder dies, control will pass to the heirs.
+If the account holder passes, control of the money within the DAF will go to the heirs.

 • Confidentiality: DAF giving is undisclosed.
-Unlike private foundations which must publish their grants to the IRS who then release these for public consumption, DAFs are not required to disclose.
+Unlike private foundations, which must publish their grants to the IRS, DAFs are not required to disclose.
 (And yes, private foundations can give to a DAF which absolves them from disclosing their giving).
 This makes looking for DAF givers very difficult.

-What an MGO Needs to Know About DAFs
+What an MGO Needs to Know About Donor-Advised Funds

 DAF sponsors are either financial institutions (like Fidelity Charitable) or Community Foundations.